 The initial meeting that lead to the first clickable prototype

 We set up a working group consisting of stakeholders.
 Everyone was invited to brainstorm on ideas and wishes.
-We wrote our ideas on papers who ended up hanging on our walls.
+We wrote our ideas on papers that ended up hanging on our walls.
 Some ideas emerged later on in the process, while others were dropped.
 At this stage it was important to speak up – everyone had a voice.

 When you define content and form, it is important to build rough drafts using a UX tool.
 We decided to use Adobe Experience Design and Marvel App.
 Adobe Experience Design enables us to quickly outline the prototype.
 In Marvel App we linked all the pages, enabling us to edit and make changes simultaneously.